Publications & Reports on Military Exposures

 Newsletter: Post-9/11 Vet Fall 2015

 Airborne Hazards & Open Burn Pit Registry Fact Sheet (600 KB, PDF)

 Clinician's Guide to Airborne Hazards (550 KB, PDF)

 View radiation publications, including newsletters, brochures, and a clinical guide.

 Newsletter: Ionizing Radiation Review March 2012

-These guides help health care providers care for Veterans with exposure concerns, malaria, and mild traumatic brain injury.
+These guides help health care providers care for Veterans with military exposure concerns, malaria, and mild traumatic brain injury.

 Download free viewer and reader software to view PDF, video and other file formats.